dmurdoch/RmdConcord/README.md

 The main use for this in HTML output is to help deciphering HTML Tidy error messages.
-If you replace the original driver with `RmdConcord::html_documentC` (or the identical `patchDVI::html_documentC`), `R CMD check` should report locations in the original `.Rmd` file.
+If you replace the original driver with `RmdConcord::html_documentC`, `R CMD check` should report locations in the original `.Rmd` file.

-With PDF output using `patchDVI::pdf_documentC`, Synctex output will be enabled, and it will be patched to refer to the `.Rmd` file.
+With PDF output using `patchDVI::pdf_documentC` (from the soon to be released `patchDVI` version 1.11.x), Synctex output will be enabled, and it will be patched to refer to the `.Rmd` file.
 This is helpful in previewers like the one in TeXworks that can link source to a preview.
 This package contains `RmdConcord::pdf_documentC0`, which does part of the work (preparing the concordance records) but doesn’t do the patching to make previewers work with it.

 ## Limitations